 The Netherlands is a small, wealthy trading nation.
 With a population of 16.8 million it accounts for 0.81 per cent of global GDP and is the world's 18th largest economy.
 It is the world's eighth largest exporter of goods (US$551 billion in 2013).
 Agriculture accounts for 2.8 per cent of GDP, industry 24.1 per cent and services 73.2 per cent.
 The Netherlands has a comparative advantage in agro-food processing, as well as in chemicals, petroleum refining, and electrical machinery.

 The Netherlands was hit hard by the global financial crisis in 2009 and its recovery since has been hampered by weakness in other European economies.
 In 2013, GDP contracted by 0.8 per cent.
 The Netherlands played an important and influential role in the global response to the financial crisis, with many of its ideas and measures picked up by the EU and others, including the G20.
 The Netherlands sought stronger supervision of the international banking and finance industries, including strengthening of the IMF and other global financial institutions.
 It also urged the freeing of world trade to stimulate the global economy.

-In 2014, the Netherlands' economy has seen a return to growth, with GDP expanding 0.75 per cent.
+In 2014, the Netherlands' economy should see a return to growth, with the Central Planning Bureau predicting growth of 0.75 per cent for the year.